komax/blog/_drafts/snakemake-tutorial.md

 ---
 layout: post
 title:  "Introduction to Snakemake"
-date:   2018-09-03 15:00:09 +0200
+date:   2020-05-28 18:27:3 +0200
-categories: bioinformatics workflows pipeline
+categories: bioinformatics workflows pipeline snakemake python
 ---

-In this tutorial, we will learn how to operate snakemake to create executable workflows.
+In this tutorial, we will learn how to operate [snakemake](https://snakemake.readthedocs.io/en/stable/) to create executable workflows.

 ## Objectives
 1. Basic understanding how dependencies between files is used in snakemake